Galapagos marine iguana with text "Galapagos Islands 2026"

 • All gratuities to local guides in Guayaquil

-• Complimentary Starlink internet access for all guests, 24/7 while aboard the National Geographic Gemini
+• Complimentary Starlink internet access for all guests, 24/7, while aboard the National Geographic Gemini

-CHARTER EXCLUDES:
+TRIP EXCLUDES:

 • International airfare to Ecuador (round-trip airfare from Green Bay, or Chicago with a motor-coach transfer from the NEW Zoo to Chicago airport, is expected to cost approximately $1000 per person)